-Buckingham Palace is the official residence of the Queen.
-Go ahead and marvel at the sheer opulence of the palace, and if you’re lucky you may get a glimpse of Her Majesty!
+Buckingham Palace is the official residence of the King.
+Go ahead and marvel at the sheer opulence of the palace, and if you’re lucky you may get a glimpse of His Majesty!

 Witnessing the changing of the guard is an incredibly popular thing to do for foreigners visiting London.
 Personally, I find it overrated and too crowded to be enjoyable.
 However, many people really enjoy it and I felt remiss excluding such a popular activity from the list!